The Distortion > Optical Flow effect

 It allows you to have source points only selected in part and thus to have nice effects when editing the vectors.

-Note that if you reset the size of the vector field, all the settings that you have done (vectors, animation keys, selections, ...) will be lost.
+Note that if you reset the size of the vector field, all the settings that you have done (vectors, keyframes, selections, ...) will be lost.